Help! My baby is refusing their bottle...

 How is bottle-aversion treated?

-It’s important before pursuing treatment to make sure you’ve identified the cause of your baby’s bottle-aversion, or the treatment won’t work!
+It’s important before getting treatment to make sure you’ve identified the cause of your baby’s bottle-aversion, or the treatment won’t work!

 To determine this, the first thing you should always do should be to speak to your GP or health visitor to explain what is happening during feeds and your understanding of the possible cause.
 If you’re not sure, they should be able to advise and investigate.

-Common treatments include behaviour therapy, speech therapy, medication, dietary changes, high-energy feeds and starting solids early.
+Common treatments include medication, dietary changes, high-energy feeds with special formula and sometimes they will recommend starting solids early.
 Your GP or health visitor will advise the best treatment for your baby based on the cause of their bottle aversion.

 When you purchase one of our baby food subscription boxes, you also gain free access to our 24/7 weaning coach who can offer support throughout your weaning journey, from everything from bottle aversion to introducing solids.